Chenming Hu

-Chenming Hu (胡正明 (Hú Zhèngmíng); born 12 July 1947), also known by his English name Calvin Hu, is a Taiwanese-American electronic engineer who specializes in microelectronics.
+Chenming Hu (胡正明 (Hú Zhèngmíng); born 12 July 1947), also known by his English name Calvin Hu, is a Chinese-American electronic engineer who specializes in microelectronics.
 He is TSMC Distinguished Professor Emeritus in the electronic engineering and computer science department of the University of California, Berkeley.
 In 2014, the National Medal of Technology and Innovation cited "For pioneering innovations in microelectronics including reliability technologies, the first industry-standard model for circuit design, and the first 3-dimensional transistors, which radically advanced semiconductor technology.

 Early life and education

 Hu was born in Beijing on July 12, 1947.
 When he was an infant, his family fled to Taiwan during the Great Retreat.
 He graduated from National Taiwan University in 1968 with a Bachelor of Science (B.S.) in electrical engineering, then completed graduate studies in the United States, where he earned a Master of Science (M.S.) in 1970 and his Ph.D. in 1973 from the University of California, Berkeley, under professor John Roy Whinnery.
 His doctoral dissertation was titled, "Nematic Liquid Crystal Optical Waveguides".